ZOO-Project/charts/zoo-project-dru/README.md

 | iam.openeoAuth.grant_types | The required grant types to be supported | ["implicit","authorization_code+pkce","urn:ietf:params:oauth:grant-type:device_code+pkce"] |
 | iam.openeoAuth.redirect_uris | The redirect urls the be supported | ["https://m-mohr.github.io/gdc-web-editor/"] |

-When `iam.openeoAuth.enabled` is set to `true`, two new endpoints are added to the exposed OpenAPI:
+When both `iam.enabled` and `iam.openeoAuth.enabled` are set to `true`, two new endpoints are added to the exposed OpenAPI:
  * `GET /credentials/oidc` to access the openid connect metadata information required by the client to authenticate (similar to the `.well-known/openid-configuration` with additional metadata).
  * `GET /me` to access metadata information about the authenticated user.